facebookresearch/macta/README.md

 ## Quick Start with Pre-trained Models
 We provide pretrained models of all methods, checkout the `checkpoints/`.
-To run our pretrained model, simply modify the path to the checkpoints and run
+To run our pretrained model, simply modify the absolute path to the checkpoints in `src/rlemta/macta/config/sample_multiagent.yaml` and run
 ```
 cd src/rlmeta/macta
 conda activate macta